telerik/ajax-docs/controls/treelist/data-editing/deleting-records.md

 {
 	//accessing the datakey value through the server API of the TreeListDataItem string dataKeyValue = (e.Item as TreeListDataItem).GetDataKeyValue("ID").ToString();
-	//the actual deletion logic depends on the kind of datasource that you use, your only task is to remove the item from the datasource.
+	//the actual deletion logic depends on the kind of data source that you use, your only task is to remove the item from the data source.
 The RadTreeList control will implicitly rebind itself afterwards.
 	String ConnString = ConfigurationManager.ConnectionStrings["TelerikConnectionString"].ConnectionString;
 	SqlConnection conn = new SqlConnection(ConnString);
 	SqlCommand deleteCommand = new SqlCommand("DELETE FROM SelfReferencing WHERE ID='" + dataKeyValue + "'", conn);